- Live Rates

 In a buyer’s market homeowners still expect buyers to have their financing squared away.
 That’s what a mortgage pre-approval letter shows them.
 And it’s practically the most valuable tools you have in the negotiation process.

-According to recent reports, the median home value in Seattle is in the mid-$700k’s.
+According to recent reports, the median home value in Seattle is $804,500, according to Zillow.
 It’s a lot pricier than it was just a few years ago.

 You are certain to find more house for your money just by expanding your search to surrounding areas.
 We have written about this in the past, providing a list of relatively affordable cities in the greater Seattle metro area.

 Granted, some people don’t have the flexibility to live in these “bedroom communities.”
 But if you have some options as to where you live, it’s certainly an something to consider.

-For instance, in Tacoma, Washington, the median home value is less than half of what it is in Seattle proper.
+For instance, in Tacoma, Washington, the median home value is less than half of what it is in Seattle proper at $395,946.
 There is something to be said for lower housing costs, even if it lengthens your daily commute.

 If you wait until later in 2021 to buy a house in Seattle, you’ll probably pay more than you would if you purchased earlier in the year, for reasons we’ve just discussed.
 That’s because home prices in the metro area are expected to continue rising through the end of this year and into next.